amikha1lov/RecApp/README.md

 User friendly Open Source screencaster for Linux written in GTK.
+Using free GStreamer modules and not depend on FFmpeg.

 ## Packaging status